 Terrel Metheny of Riverside found what proved to be the photographic copy of the A.B.
 Perkins Collection of SCV History in an estate sale in the city of Orange.

-Update: Dozens, perhaps hundreds, of additional documents and photographs from the Ted Lamkin estate, which were never part of the Perkins collection and were previously
+Update: Hundreds of additional documents and photographs from the Ted Lamkin estate, which were never part of the Perkins collection and were previously

 unknown, were acquired October 19, 2017.